MHale123/ProtMerge/README.md

 ### Simple Installation (WINDOWS)
 1. **Download this repository** (green "Code" button → "Download ZIP")
 2. **Extract the folder** anywhere on your computer
 3. **Run Protmerge.py** Using an IDE run ProtMerge.py and follow the GUI instructions.
+EXE coming soon.

 The program will automatically install required packages (first time only) and launch ProtMerge.